Constrained State Estimation -- A Review: Constrained State Estimation

-Many engineering applications, such as vision-based systems, chemical processes, target tracking, biomedical systems, navigation and robotics, can be formulated as a state-space model, where the state of the dynamical system is subject to additional constraints that arise from physical laws, natural phenomena or model restrictions \cite{Simo06, Jun213, Jun113}.
-These constraints cannot be incorporated into the state-space model easily \cite{AgSu04, YaBB06, HWHK12}.
+Many engineering applications, such as vision-based systems, chemical processes, target tracking, biomedical systems, navigation and robotics, can be modeled using state-space framework.
+In most of these dynamical system, the system state may be subject to constraints that arise from physical laws, natural phenomena, or model restrictions \cite{Simo06, Jun213, Jun113}.
+There may not be an easy and viable way to incorporate these constraints directly into the state-space model or the estimation framework \cite{AgSu04, YaBB06, HWHK12}.